-The Accountable Authority of Tiwi Land Council is stated as the Chair and the CEO.
+The Accountable Authority of Tiwi Land Council is the Chair and the CEO.
 The Tiwi Land Council through the Chair and the previous CEO and prior to the commencement of the Public Governance, Performance and Accountability Act 2013, (PGPA Act) expressed a view that the Accountable Authority of the Tiwi Land Council would consist of the Chair, Deputy Chair and eight other members of the Land Council, known as a committee, Management Committee, of the Tiwi Land Council.
-Going forward this concept will be articulated further.

-The Tiwi Land Council has received training funds under the current year budget and meeting fees allowing for an increase in number of meetings than was undertaken prior to the introduction of the PGPA Act.
+The Tiwi Land Council has received training funds under the current year budget and meeting fees allowing for an increase in number of meetings.